Web browser fingerprinting

 The sum of unique features present in someone's web browser can be used to create a unique fingerprint using simple JavaScript.
 This fingerprint can then be sent to a server and stored in a database.
 A web browser fingerprint is in many ways as good as a cross-site web browser cookie and it is, in some ways, better since it does not rely on storing anything client-side.

-A study titled "Fingerprinting the Fingerprinters: Learning to Detect Browser Fingerprinting Behaviors" (Fpinspector-sp2021.pdf) published on August 4th 2020 by Umar Iqbal of The University of Iowa, Zubair Shafiq of the University of California and Steven Englehardt from the Mozilla Corporation sound that 30% of the worlds top 1000 websites were using web browser fingerprinting techniques as of August 2020.
+A study titled "Fingerprinting the Fingerprinters: Learning to Detect Browser Fingerprinting Behaviors" (Fpinspector-sp2021.pdf) published on August 4th 2020 by Umar Iqbal of The University of Iowa, Zubair Shafiq of the University of California and Steven Englehardt from the Mozilla Corporation found that 30% of the worlds top 1000 websites were using web browser fingerprinting techniques as of August 2020.

 Distribution of Alexa top-100K websites that deploy web browser fingerprinting August 2020.